 - Group A conditions require immediate notification to the department by telephone on 1300 651 160 (24 hours) upon initial diagnosis or clinical suspicion (presumptive or confirmed), with written notification to follow within 5 days.

 - Group C conditions include the sexually transmissible diseases.
 To preclude identification of the patient, only the first two letters of the first and last names of the patient are required.
+Group C conditions require written notification within 5 days of the initial diagnosis.

 How to notify